damienbod/Blazor.BFF.AzureAD.Template/README-NUGET.md

 }
 ```

-The API call could be implement like this:
+The downstream API call could be implemented something like this:

 ```
 public async Task<T> CallApiAsync(string url)